zelcion/birbs/README.md

 - ## v0.5
   - Have more reliable tests;
   - More strict entity checks to avoid unexpected states.
+  - Have a short builder that accepts an object with the options.
 - ## v0.6
   - Add Pipeline Entity (Sequential effects);